 Thats' a whole "lotta" love

-Lay aside hindrances, because you serve in the name of Jesus.
-Don’t grow weary in well-doing, pick up your cross, and follow him right into the lives of those around you.
-May God strengthen your walk, and your service in the week ahead, and grow your love for your neighbor.
-Give until it hurts, yes love until it hurts.
+We must put aside self importance and all hindrances, because we serve in the name of Jesus.
+Don’t grow weary in well-doing the bible says, pick up your cross daily and follow him right into the lives of those around you.
+At Christ culture we desire to live in community but that takes effort.
+May God strengthen your walk, and your service in the week ahead.

 I challenge you to INTENTIONALLY grow your love for your neighbor.
 Yes your neighbors, to know them all.
 Walk down the street and talk with them about their lives, build relationships and be willing to spend time with them.
 You will be surprised how much you will grow to love them and how many of them need you.
 You might even find yourself making sacrifices for them and serving them just as Jesus did.

 Christ Culture Community Church is a group of believers in Princeton, TX dedicated to making Jesus known in their city; they are located at Willow Pond Venue in Princeton, Texas.